stdogpkg/stdog/docs/source/examples.rst

 Kuramoto
 --------

-stDoG provides two implementations of Heun’s method.
+StDoG provides two implementations of Heun’s method.
 The first uses the TensorFlow.
 Therefore, it can be used with both CPU’s or GPU’s.
 The second implementation is a python wrapper to a CUDA code.
 The second (CUDA) is  faster than TensorFlow implementation.